 By Claire Dugan

 I’m sure we have all noticed the issue of consent blowing up our headlines these days.
-Even before the recent Weinstein, Spacey, Louie CK, Roy Moore, and Al Franken scandals, the issue has been gaining traction for a long time.
+Even before the recent Weinstein, Spacey, Louie CK, Roy Moore, Charlie Rose, and Al Franken scandals, the issue has been gaining traction for a long time.
 As I grew up, I learned about rape, I learned about cat-calling, I adhered to the dress code that my school imposed on girls, saw depictions of prostitutes on TV, fantasized about bondage, was fascinated by what might make me attractive to boys, and accepted the simple fact that my actions – conscious or not -- determined boys behavior.
 These were all separate issues for my friends and me, all part of a wide-flung web of adult knowledge that we were desperate to grasp.

 As part of a mindful millennial generation, we are starting to make sense of this web, tying each type of incident to the next to form an outline of respectful consent.
 So let’s break it down; consent is simply making sure you’re on the same page as every other party involved in your actions.
 It’s not only about sex, but also giving the basic respect to those around you to consider how what you want might not be what they want, and proceeding to check with them on that.

 It seems like what has happened as we start placing issues under the singular concept of consent, is that we begin to see all the odd adult mysteries interweave with each other; stringent gender roles beget rape culture, anti-LGBT theology begets violence, demonization of sex work begets ignorance of sex trafficking.